jkriste/hangman/README.md

   - TextBox
 - Assets for various scenes.
   - Maybe a GitHub logo?
+- Documentation!
+  - Make sure to get methods that use `Validator#...` and add `@throws IllegalArgumentException ...` to it.
 - Possibly make Scene serializable and store & load the previous scene from local data (i.e., a `CONTINUE` menu option)?